Mercedes E-Class review

 Our choice: Mercedes E220 CDI SE

-As you’d expect, this relaxed character extends to the E220’s handling.
-And while it’s not as sharp or engaging as the BMW 5 Series, it still feels poised and inspires confidence.
+Generally speaking, the Mercedes E-Class isn't as sharp or engaging as the BMW 5 Series, but it still feels poised and inspires confidence.
 The steering is direct and naturally weighted, body control is good and there’s decent grip.
 Strong and progressive brakes, a great driving position and good visibility all add to the E-Class’ appeal behind the wheel.

-The list of safety equipment is very impressive and all models get at least seven airbags, electronic stability control and driver drowsiness detection as standard.
+The list of safety equipment on the Mercedes E-Class is very impressive and all models get at least seven airbags, electronic stability control and driver drowsiness detection as standard.
 Extra options include night vision, blind-sport monitoring and adaptive cruise control.

 Given its impressive raft of safety equipment that the Mercedes E-Class received the maximum five-star rating in the Euro NCAP crash safety tests.